workforce-data-initiative/skills-ml/README.md

 Structure
 ----------
 - [algorithms/](https://github.com/workforce-data-initiative/skills-ml/tree/documentation/skills_ml/algorithms) - Core algorithmic module.
-Each subdirectory is meant to contain a different type of component, such as a job title normalizer or a skill tagger, with a common interface so different pipelines can try out different versions of the components.
+Each submodule is meant to contain a different type of component, such as a job title normalizer or a skill tagger, with a common interface so different pipelines can try out different versions of the components.
 - [api_sync/](https://github.com/workforce-data-initiative/skills-ml/tree/documentation/skills_ml/api_sync) - Module to manage integrating workforce data into a relational database suitable for powering the Open SkillsAPI.
 - [datasets/](https://github.com/workforce-data-initiative/skills-ml/tree/documentation/skills_ml/datasets) - Wrappers for interfacing with different datasets, such as ONET, Urbanized Area.
 - [evaluation/](https://github.com/workforce-data-initiative/skills-ml/tree/documentation/skills_ml/evaluation) - Code for testing different components against each other.